jameshanlon/jameshanlon.github.io/content/python-processor.md

 I have recently spent some time thinking about how hardware can be architected and optimised to better support high-level dynamic languages such as Python and JavaScript.
-There appears to be a significant gap between the way processors and memory systems are built, and the characteristics of dynamic-language workloads.
-This gap presents a huge opportunity for new hardware innovation.
+There appears to be a significant gap between the way processors and memory systems are built, which is to prioritise performance,  and the characteristics of dynamic-language workloads, which prioritise ease of use.
+I argue that dynamic languages are setting the direction of travel in the way we use computers and to this gap presents a huge opportunity for new hardware innovation.

 ## Dynamic languages